 #4 Auxbeam 54” Curved 5D

 Fourth on our list is what we consider the best budget LED light bar that we think is available.
 We have a lot of hands-on experience with Auxbeam products and have used their products on our past projects.
-Their 54” Curved 5D LED light bar uses both reflector cups and projectors which does a really good job at putting light where you want it.
+Their 54” Curved 5D LED light bar uses both reflector cups and projectors which does an excellent job at putting light where you want it.
 Granted, it’s nothing like a high quality LED light bar like a Rigid Industries light bar, but it’s superior to anything else in its price range.

-Auxbeam claims this LED light bar outputs 31,200 lumens, but that is simply 100 lumens per watt.
+Auxbeam claims this LED light bar outputs 31,200 lumens, but that merely is 100 lumens per watt.
 The actual output is anyone’s guess, but we would estimate it to be around 24,000 lumens.
 This LED light bar is rated for being IP67 water and dust resistant, but again, this is just an estimation by Auxbeam.
 In our experience, Auxbeam light bars are good at keeping water out, but sometimes it can get it.
 This LED light bar is much more susceptible to breaking than a more expensive product, but Auxbeam does back it up with a short 1-year warranty.

-If you are on a budget, but still want a reputable product, then this is the perfect LED light bar for you.
+If you are on a budget, but still want a popular product, then this is the perfect LED light bar for you.
 There are other cheap LED light bars out there, but their quality is extremely questionable.

 - Warranty: 1 year